 Yet another example of market solutions is tiered, and narrow networks established to control costs, like Purdue University and the state of Indiana are implementing with local hospitals.
 Benefit design, wellness initiatives, and new contracting dynamics are essential to reducing long-term costs and improving outcomes.

 Further, reducing our health care spending cannot be achieved without improving the health of Hoosiers.
-Indiana ranks 41st worst in the nation in overall health, yet our state’s public health spending is just $76 per person when the national average is $116 per person.
-Indiana’s hospital systems stand committed to value-based reimbursement models to keep Hoosiers healthy, and together we provide a collective $7.2 billion in community benefit across the state.
+Indiana ranks 41st worst in the nation in overall health, yet our state’s public health spending is just $55 per person when the national average is $91 per person.
+Addressing decades of Medicaid underpayment and how poorly insurance companies pay Hoosier doctors must also be part of the equation.

 Despite all the transparency and affordability measures now in effect for hospitals, it is evident that Hoosiers still do not have a full view of where their health care dollars go.
 Moreover, the calculation of health insurance premiums is still a “black box” for policyholders.